Thank you for reading our post, please rate this article at the end.

 Are you ready to let the Sylvan Sport GO take you to places you’ve only dreamt of, under skies you’ve never seen?
 The open road beckons.
 Your adventures await.
 Let’s GO!

-Setting up the 1640 LTD is a breeze, making it your instant on-the-road home.
+Setting up the 1640 FT is a breeze, making it your instant on-the-road home.
 Inside, you’ll find a cozy queen-sized bed flanked by ample storage space.
 The equipped kitchenette, complete with a three-burner stove and a portable fridge, is ready for your culinary exploits, while the dinette effortlessly transforms into a secondary sleeping area.

-The Rockwood Freedom 1640 LTD is your private oasis amidst the uncharted expanse of nature.
+The Rockwood Freedom 1640 FT is your private oasis amidst the uncharted expanse of nature.
 This easy-to-tow, feature-rich pop-up camper invites you to explore the wild, offering the tranquility of a mountain or the serenity of a forest, wherever you park it.

 At day’s end, it welcomes you back, providing comfort and warmth.
-Ready to hitch up your Rockwood Freedom 1640 LTD and heed the call of the wild?
+Ready to hitch up your Rockwood Freedom 1640 FT and heed the call of the wild?
 The great outdoors is calling your name.

-How are popup campers categorized by their sizes?
+How are pop-up campers categorized by their sizes?

 Important Popup camper weight terms